Business Associate Agreement (BAA)

 A contract that defines the roles of a party and its principal investigator and/or clinical personnel responsible for administering a study protocol in hosting a clinical trial or research study.

-A contract between Stanford and one or more non-Stanford entities under which each party agrees to perform research activities essential to a project, as described in a statement of work, and where each party agrees to fund its own costs.
+A contract between Stanford and one or more non-Stanford entities under which each party agrees to make significant intellectual contributions to perform a research project (as described in a statement of work) and where each party agrees to fund its own costs.
+Under a collaboration, each party may work together on the design of the study, share decision-making in the overall direction of the work, and have equal access to and use of the results of the research.

 Compassionate Use/Expanded Access